SatarupaG/LearningPython-MOOC-Code/README.md

-This repository hosts the Python assignment codes for Coursera's MOOC "Python for Everybody".
+This repository hosts the python assignment codes for Coursera's MOOC "Python for Everybody".